MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/overview-migration-service-postgresql.md

 :::image type="content" source="media/overview-migration-service-postgresql/migrate-postgresql-sources.png" alt-text="Diagram that shows different PostgreSQL sources." border="false" lightbox="media/overview-migration-service-postgresql/migrate-postgresql-sources.png":::

-In the next figure, the detailed steps that are involved in migrating from Azure Database for PostgreSQL - Single Server to Azure Database for PostgreSQL - Flexible Server are depicted.
-The figure illustrates the migration workflow and key stages of the migration for a successful transition into the Azure Database for PostgreSQL - Flexible Server.
+The next figure depicts the detailed steps that are involved in migrating from Azure Database for PostgreSQL - Single Server to Azure Database for PostgreSQL - Flexible Server.
+The figure illustrates the migration workflow and key stages of the migration for a successful transition to Azure Database for PostgreSQL - Flexible Server.

 :::image type="content" source="media/overview-migration-service-postgresql/concepts-flow-diagram.png" alt-text="Diagram that depicts the migration from Single Server to Flexible Server." border="false" lightbox="media/overview-migration-service-postgresql/concepts-flow-diagram.png":::